Opinion formation by accreditation panels

 Approach

-A central theme in my research is the connection between epistemic trust (that is, knowledge-related trust) and social trust.
-For instance: if somebody gives me certain information, to what extent does the credibility of the information depend on the trustworthiness of that person – and to what extent should it?
-On the basis of my research, I hope to make an interdisciplinary contribution to the social epistemology of collective opinion formation, as well as inform policy makers and educators in their efforts to develop and improve review practices and their impact on the quality of higher education.
+On the basis of my research, I hope to make an interdisciplinary contribution to the social epistemology of collective opinion formation, as well as inform policy makers and educators in their efforts to develop and improve quality assurance of higher education.

 Supervision

-The scientific supervisors of this project are prof. dr. Jan-Willem Romeijn (Philosophy, University of Groningen), prof. dr. Rafael Wittek (Sociology, University of Groningen), dr. Tonnie van der Zouwen MCM (Avans UAS), and dr. Jan Albert van Laar (Philosophy, University of Groningen).
+Doctoral advisors of my PhD project are prof. dr. Jan-Willem Romeijn (Philosophy, University of Groningen) and prof. dr. Rafael Wittek (Sociology, University of Groningen).

 The practical and societal relevance of my research is monitored by my stakeholder group, representing: